sethkingsbury/feedback-app/README.md

 - Context (useContext hook)
 - API Requests (GET, POST, PUT, DELETE) with json server

-'npm run dev' in the terminal will launch the project.
+'npm run dev' in the terminal will launch the project.<br />
-'npm start' for just the front end
+'npm start' for just the front end<br />
-'npm run server' for just the back end
+'npm run server' for just the back end<br />

 client runs on 'http://localhost/3000"